 9) Use your smartphone!

-We always use Yelp! to find great places to eat on our road trips.
-We had a unique Cuban sandwich in Denver and the best gelato in America in Los Angeles.
+I always use Yelp! to find great places to eat on road trips.
+I had a unique Cuban sandwich in Denver and the best gelato in America in Los Angeles.
 Seriously.
 That gelato.
-But our best find was an authentic taco place in Nebraska called Super Taco.
-They were so good that we intentionally routed through Lincoln on a different trip just to eat their Tacos Al Pastor again.
-We also use our smartphone to find free campgrounds, cheap hotels, and unique places of interest.
+But my best find was an authentic taco place in Nebraska called Super Taco.
+They were so good that I intentionally routed through Lincoln on a different trip just to eat their Tacos Al Pastor again.
+I also use my smartphone to find free campgrounds, cheap hotels, and unique places of interest.
 The options are limitless.
 TIP: I’m a frugal living ninja, but I pay each month to have my fancy phone and good data coverage.
 The added value to my life, and the money we save through different apps make it worth it to me.

 10) See with your eyes.
 Remember with your camera.